agency-quill/agency/documentation/responsive-grid.md

 </section>
 ```

-You can see the way grid units scale and flow in this example: [Responsive Grid](http://qpreview.quillcorp.com/content/iw/adv/sandbox/responsive-grid.cshtml).
+You can see the way grid units scale and wrap in this example: [Responsive Grid](http://qpreview.quillcorp.com/content/iw/adv/sandbox/responsive-grid.cshtml).

 ### Web ad grid units
 Content, including images, scale to fit the bounds of the grid unit.
 Web ad, or banner, images behave a little differently.
 Rather than wrap, web ad images crop (for the most part).